Healthcare Operations

 Frequently Asked Questions

-How often should productivity be reviewed?
+How often should therapy productivity be reviewed?

 Sources